Professor of Italian Studies & Environmental Humanities

 Serenella Iovino’s research approach has a strong interdisciplinary and transnational orientation.
 Her work is internationally recognized in the fields of ecocriticism and environmental humanities, research areas to which she has contributed essays and volumes on such topics as ecocritical theory, cultural landscapes, bioregionalism and place ethics, posthumanism, feminist ecocriticism, Mediterranean studies, new materialisms, environmental justice, land art, and a number of studies bringing Italy and Italian literature and culture into the foreground.
 She also investigated the relationships among philosophy, literature, and the natural sciences in XVIII-XIX-century Germany in essays and two book-length publications on the Age of Goethe.

 In Italian Studies, her main areas of specialization are 20th-21st century Italian literature, culture, and environmental issues (from cultural landscapes to issues of political ecology and justice).
-Serenella has dedicated essays and articles to Italo Calvino, Pier Paolo Pasolini, Primo Levi, Anna Maria Ortese, Laura Conti, Gianni Celati, and examined contemporary artistic and filmic subjects.
+Serenella has dedicated essays and articles to Italo Calvino, Primo Levi, Pier Paolo Pasolini, Anna Maria Ortese, Laura Conti, Gianni Celati, and examined contemporary artistic and filmic subjects.
 Her most recent publications in the field include the award-winning Ecocriticism and Italy and, as co-editor, Italy and the Environmental Humanities.

 A plenary speaker at conferences, seminars, and events at academic institutions in Europe, the US, China, Australia, Taiwan, in 2014 she was the holder of the “J.K.
 Binder Lectureship in Literature” at the University of California, San Diego.

 Serenella is a member of the MLA Forum Executive Committee for 20th-21st century Italian (2019-2024).
 She works with academic organizations such as EASLCE (Past President, currently Advisory Board member), ASLE, AAIS, and sits in international juries for literary prizes and initiatives related to environmental culture and education.
-At UNC she serves in the Advisory Board of the Center for European Studies.
+At UNC she serves on the Advisory Board of the Center for European Studies.

 As a publicly engaged intellectual, she cooperates with the UNESCO Italian Commission, art foundations such as the Parco Arte Vivente, Torino Cinemambiente, and a number of festivals.
 Serenella has been hosted several times by the Italian National Television and Radio (RAI).